krystal-compute/vellox/docs/asgi-frameworks.md

 [Django](https://docs.djangoproject.com/) is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.

 It started introducing ASGI support in version [3.0](https://docs.djangoproject.com/en/3.0/releases/3.0/#asgi-support).
-Certain async capabilities are not yet implemented and planned for future releases, however it can still be used with Mangum and other ASGI applications at the outer application level.
+Certain async capabilities are not yet implemented and planned for future releases, however it can still be used with Vellox and other ASGI applications at the outer application level.

 ```python
 # asgi.py